LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 indicator: both
 ---

-Chat Post Survey integrates LivePerson Functions and LiveEngage Chat.
+Chat Post Survey integrates LivePerson Functions with LiveEngage Chat.
 This integration will use Functions to re-create one of our Legacy features, the ability to conditionally send out email transcripts after a chat conversation ended.
-This integration a function will be invoke only for  *Post email transcript* event.

-**Note:** Within this integration, the chat server will still take care of sending out emails.
-Functions will only be used to write more sophisticated conditions.
+<div class="important">Within this integration, the chat server will still take care of sending out emails.
+Functions will only be used to write more sophisticated conditions.</div>

-<div class="important">Once a Function is implemented for this specific event, any old logic outside of Functions will not be used anymore (i.e, any rules defined otherwise in Conversational Cloud).
-Therefore, make sure that the complete logic was implemented within your function before deploying it.</div>

 ### Configuration